pbieberstein/Aquaponics-Monitoring/README.md

 ```
 - Set up Cron job to continually update database (see our way below)
 - Set up Cron job to start script at reboot (see our way below)
+- Set up ssh keys between raspberry pi and computer where database is stored to prevent the need to enter password for every update

 ## Modify
 >You can modify which pH, EC and Temperature values are acceptable inside the /scripts/monitor.py script.
 In the 'setup variables' section, simply insert the range of values you see as Stable or Unstable.